bile0026/minecraft_bedrock_deploy/README.md

 git checkout tag/<tag_name>
 ```

+# Current Issues
+* If updating from any version prior to 1.16.210.05 to a newer version, some of the server.properties files changed regarding the "server-authoritative" options.
+You'll need to update these manually for now until the upgrade job is updated to handle this.
+New deployments should not be affected.

 # Current caveats
 * Currently just disables firewalld on RedHat-based servers.
 Working on modifying instead.
 * Disables SELINUX on systems running it.
 Working on modificiations to allow instead.